 Inside the Mailgun Control Panel (options displayed down the left-hand side on a dark column), the SMTP Credentials are not visible and can only be reset.
 To update your SMTP credentials, use the following instructions:

-- Click on Sending on the left-hand side of your the Mailgun dashboard.
+- Click on Sending on the left-hand side of your Mailgun dashboard and select Domains.

-- On the following page click on Domain Settings, then click SMTP credentials.
+- Click on Domain Settings, then click on the SMTP credentials tab.

 - To update the password click Reset Password.